Blocked Gibbs sampler for hierarchical Dirichlet processes: Sampling of global weights using a slicing normalization

 \subsection{Potential restrictiveness of the prior on the shared concentration parameter}

 One key observation in our blocked Gibbs sampler is that we do not have flexibility in choosing the shape parameter $a_0$ of the gamma prior on the shared concentration $\alpha_0$, as our algorithm thrives by fixing it at the concentration $\gamma$ of the global DP, which may be of potential concern to practitioners.
-To respond to this, we note that while introducing HDP, \cite{Teh2006HierarchicalDP} specify vague gamma priors on the concentration parameters, following a similar specification for the concentration of a DP in \cite{Escobar1995BayesianDE}.
+To respond to this, we first note that while introducing HDP, \cite{Teh2006HierarchicalDP} specify vague gamma priors on the concentration parameters, following a similar specification for the concentration of a DP in \cite{Escobar1995BayesianDE}.
 For our formulation, the rate parameter $b_0$ of the gamma prior can be chosen to lie in $(0, 1)$ which inflates the prior variance of $\alpha_0$, adhering to the recommendations of \cite{Teh2006HierarchicalDP}.
+Additionally, sensitivity analyses carried out in \S\ref{sensitivity} of the Supplement illustrate the robust performance of our algorithm across various choices of $(\gamma, b_0)$.